Subscribe

 Grooming and cleaning products.
 Shampoo, detergent, and perfume could irritate your pit bull’s sensitive skin.

 Food.
-Some pitbulls can suffer from food allergies.
-If a dog has food allergies, it is typically because they are sensitive to the more commonly used type of protein source within dog foods, like beef, chicken, or pork.
+Some pit bulls can suffer from food allergies.
+If a dog has food allergies, typically it’s because they are sensitive to the more commonly used protein source within dog foods, like beef, lamb meat, chicken, or pork.

 Medication.
-Just like food, dogs can be allergic to certain types of medications, too.
+Just like food, dogs can also be allergic to certain types of medications.

 👉 Your veterinarian can diagnose your pit bull’s allergies and help you treat them.